List of Marvel Comics characters: R: Dallas Riordan

 The Thunderbolts, who had previously disbanded, reunited during a battle with Graviton.
 Dallas reasoned that the ionic-powered Erik's visitations were similar to Wonder Man's visitations of the Scarlet Witch who he used as an emotional anchor to tie him to the world after he had been killed.
 Erik did not have a body to come back to and instead channeled his ionic energy into Dallas.
 In their ionic state, Dallas's body could walk and had various superpowers.
 Atlas re-joined the Thunderbolts to fight Graviton but after the battle, Erik and Dallas found themselves and their teammates marooned on Counter Earth.
 When they returned, the ionic energy recreated the powerless Erik and Dallas retained a portion of the ionic energy.
 Thanks to the Fixer, Erik soon gained Pym Particle-related powers again.

 Dallas joined the Thunderbolts as Vantage and chose to remain on the team to watch Zemo who she could not trust.
 Helmut eventually was scarred by Moonstone when trying to save Captain America.
 The Thunderbolts briefly disbanded and Erik asked Hank Pym to strip him of his new powers.
 Dallas and Erik broke up and Dallas took a job working for homeland security.
 Erik soon re-joined the Thunderbolts despite being powerless.
-After an encounter with Genis-Vell, Erik became enraged and tapped into his ionic powers which somehow left Dallas paralysed again.
+After an encounter with Genis-Vell, Erik became enraged and tapped into his ionic powers, which left Dallas paralysed again.

 Dallas is currently a full-time member of the CSA and even helped organize the battle between the Thunderbolts and the Avengers.
 Dallas and the CSA are apparently working with Zemo to save the world from the Grandmaster.
 Dallas does not trust Helmut, but gave Zemo the benefit of the doubt.
 Altered again by the Wellspring, during a battle against the Grandmaster in which he had to surrender his powers temporarily to Zemo, Josten was left stuck in a giant form, too heavy even to move and communicate.
 However, he was able to send back some ionic energy to Dallas, restoring her legs.
-She offered jobs to Abner Jenkins and the Fixer within the CSA.
-During the Dark Reign storyline, Dallas appeared as part of senate subcommittee questioning Norman Osborn about the Skrull invasion.